Computing: Lower Key Stage 2

 Choose one:

-Children develop their research, word processing, and collaborative working skills whilst learning how web pages and web sites are created, exploring how to change layouts, embed images and videos and link between pages.
-This unit has options for both Google and Microsoft-based devices.
+Developing their research, word processing, and collaborative working skills whilst learning how web pages and web sites are created, exploring how to change layouts, embed images and videos and link between pages.

 Choose one:

-Researching and storing data using spreadsheets; designing a weather station that gathers and records data; learning how weather forecasts are made and using green screen technology to present a weather forecast.
-Options for both Google and Microsoft schools.
+Researching and storing data using spreadsheets, designing a weather station which gathers and records data and learning how weather forecasts are made.
+Children use tablets or digital cameras to present a weather forecast.